heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 A single node is responsible for this to ensure the highest level of consistency accessing and updating the state and to avoid potential delays reconciling distributed state.

-Match presences will still be replicated so all nodes in a cluster to have immediate access to both a list of matches and details about match participants.
+Match presences will still be replicated so all nodes in a cluster have immediate access to both a list of matches and details about match participants.

 The minimum structure of a match handler looks like: